In our latest blog we look back at the journey to create Recognise Bank

-After three and half years of hard work, Recognise Bank received its full authorisation with the removal of our deposit restrictions by the PRA (Prudential Regulation Authority).
+After three and half years of hard work, Recognise Bank received its full authorisation in September 2021 with the removal of our deposit restrictions by the PRA (Prudential Regulation Authority).
 It was the culmination of a journey to create a new and different kind of small business bank, but it also marked the start of a new, and possibly even more exciting chapter for us.

 The removal of deposit restrictions meant that we were allowed to start offering savings products, and within days that’s exactly what we did, launching two new personal savings accounts, with our 5-Year Fixed Rate account being called a “Best Buy” by the Daily Mail.